Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Main result

-Note that, we recover the same dependence of form $\sqrt{\ln \left(2p +1\right)}$ as for the homogeneous linear regression in \cite{stadler2010l1} and of form $\sqrt{\ln \left(2p +1\right)} \frac{\left(\ln n\right)^2}{\sqrt{n}}$ for the mixture Gaussian regression models in \cite{Meynet:2013aa}.
-On the contrary, the dependence on $q$ for the mixture of multivariate Gaussian regression models in \cite{Devijver:2015aa} was of form $q^2 + q$, while we obtain the form $q^2 \sqrt{q}$, here.
-The main reason is that we need to control the larger class, $S$, of the finite mixture-of-experts models with soft-max gating functions and Gaussian experts, and we use a different technique to evaluate the upper bound on the uniform norm of the gradient for each element in $S$.
-Furthermore, the dependence on $n$ for the homogeneous linear regression in \cite{stadler2010l1} was of order $\frac{1}{\sqrt{n}}$, while we have an extra $\left(\ln n\right)^2$ factor, here.
-In fact, the same situation can be found in the $l_1$-oracle inequalities of \cite{Meynet:2013aa}, and \cite{Devijver:2015aa}.
-As explained in \cite{Meynet:2013aa}, using a non-linear Kullback--Leibler information leads to a scenario where the linearity arguments developed in \cite{stadler2010l1} with the quadratic loss function can not be exploited.
-Instead, we need to use the entropy arguments to handle our model, which leads to an extra $\left(\ln n\right)^2$ factor.
-Motivated by the frameworks from \cite{Meynet:2013aa}, \cite{Devijver:2015aa}, we have paid attention to giving an explicit dependence not only on $n$, $p$ and $q$, but also on the number of mixture components $K$ as well as on the regressors and $A_\beta, A_\Sigma, A_G$--all the quantities bounding the parameters of the model.
-However, we should be aware of the fact that these dependences may not be optimal.
-In our lower bound, we obtain the factor $K^2$ dependence instead of $K$, as in \cite{Meynet:2013aa}, \cite{Devijver:2015aa}.
-This can be explained via the fact that we used another technique to handle the more complex model when dealing with the upper bound on the uniform norm of the gradient of $\ln s_\psi$, for $s_\psi \in S$, in Lemma \ref{Upperbound.GradientLog.Lemma}.
-We refer to \citet[Remark 5.8]{Meynet:2013aa} for some data sets for which the dependence on $K$ might be reduced to an order of $\sqrt{K}$ for the mixture Gaussian regression models.
-Establishing the optimal rates for such problems is still open.
-We further note that our theorem ensures that there exists a $\lambda$ sufficiently large for which the estimate has good properties, but does not give an explicit value for $\lambda$.
-However, in Theorem \ref{l1-OracleInequality}, we provide at least the lower bound for the value of $\lambda$ via the bound $\lambda \ge \kappa C(p,q,n,K)$, where $\kappa \ge 148$, even though this value is obviously overly pessimistic.
-Possible solutions for calibrating penalties from the data are the AIC and BIC approaches, motivated by asymptotic arguments.
-Another method is the slope heuristic introduced first by \cite{birge2007minimal} and further discussed in \cite{baudry2012slope}, which is a non-asymptotic criterion for selecting a model among a collection of models.
-Such strategy, however, will not be further considered here as the implementations will result in an overextension of the length and scope of the manuscript.
-Furthermore, the technical developments required for such methods is non-trivial and constitutes a significant research direction that we hope to pursue in the future.
-We refer the reader to the numerical experiments from \cite{montuelle2014mixture} (using the slope heuristic), and \cite{chamroukhi2019regularizedIJCNN}, and \cite{chamroukhi2019regularized} (using BIC), for the practical implementation of penalization methods in the framework of MoE regression models.
+{\bf Dependency on $p$, $q$, $n$, and $K$ in the lower bound of $\lambda$.} Note that we recover the same dependence of the form $\sqrt{\ln \left(2p +1\right)}$ as for the homogeneous linear regression in \citet{stadler2010l1} and of the form $\sqrt{\ln \left(2p +1\right)} \left(\ln n\right)^2/ \sqrt{n}$ for the mixture of regressions models in \citet{Meynet:2013aa}.
+On the contrary, the dependence on $q$ for the mixture of multivariate Gaussian regression models in \citet{devijver2015l1} has form $q^2 + q$, while here we get the form $q^2 \sqrt{q}$.
+The main reason is that the class $S$ of the SGMoE model is larger, and we use a different technique to evaluate the upper bound of the uniform norm of the gradient for each element in $S$.
+In the lower bound of $\lambda$ in \eqref{eq_lowerbound_kappa}, we can potentially get the factor dependence $K^2$ instead of $K$ as in \citet{Meynet:2013aa} and \citet{devijver2015l1}.
+This can be explained by the fact that we used a different technique to handle the more complex model when dealing with the upper bound on the uniform norm of the gradient of $\ln s_\psi$, for $s_\psi \in S$.
+We refer to \citet[Remark 5.8]{Meynet:2013aa} for some data sets where the dependence on $K$ can be reduced to the order of $\sqrt{K}$ for the mixture Gaussian regression models.
+The determination of optimal rates for such problems is still open.
+Furthermore, the dependence on $n$ for the homogeneous linear regression in \citet{stadler2010l1} is of the order of $n^{-1/2}$, while here we have an additional $\left(\ln n\right)^2$ factor.
+In fact, the same situation can be found in the $l_1$-oracle inequalities of \citet{Meynet:2013aa} and \citet{devijver2015l1}.
+As explained in \citet{Meynet:2013aa}, the use of nonlinear KL information leads to a scenario where the linearity arguments developed in \citet{stadler2010l1} with the quadratic loss function cannot be exploited.
+Instead, we need to use the entropy arguments to for our model, which leads to an additional $\left(\ln n\right)^2$ factor.